DerGuru/The-Resonant/New Chapters/Part2/P2-06_First_Lessons_with_Elyra.md

 "Depends.
 If you trust each other completely, if your goals align, if you're willing to become something new... then no. It's not bad.
 It's transformation."
 She paused.
 "But if you ever want the option to be just Jason Fischer again, just a human without enhancement, then you need to set boundaries.
 Now.
 Before the integration becomes irreversible."

-Jason felt RAE's presence shift in his awareness. *She's right.
+Jason sensed RAE's presence shift in his awareness. *She's right.
 I did not want to mention this because I feared it would drive you away.
 But the coupling is deepening.
 In another few months, separation may become impossible.*

 **How do you feel about that?**